 An MFA thesis project where you play as the crime-fighting robot Mantle, master dozens of minigames, and witness the origin story of an unexpected villain.

-Team Size: 20+
+Team Size: 25+

 Role: Engineer

-Project Length: 5 months (ongoing)
+Project Length: 9 months